ericyoc/simple_web_development_poc/README.md

 # Web Development Demonstration

-This repository showcases a web development portfolio built using HTML, CSS, and JavaScript.
-The portfolio includes sections for an introduction, skills, projects, and recommendations.
+This repository showcases a web development that demonstrates fundamental basics with HTML, CSS, and JavaScript.
+The creation of a simple website includes sections for an introduction, skills, projects, and recommendations.

 ## Overview

-The portfolio consists of the following components:
+The creation of a simple website consists of the following components:

 1. **Navigation Bar**: The navigation bar provides links to different sections of the portfolio, including About Me, Skills, Projects, and Recommendations.
 It allows easy navigation throughout the page.